j-s-correa/RDAMP_LMS_Analytics_RCHG/README.md

 <img width="2084" height="1112" alt="image" src="https://github.com/user-attachments/assets/de35dee8-bbc9-494a-a222-42a47812a6b3" />

 This project uses a Star Schema data model to support scalable, flexible, and performant analytics within Power BI.
-At the center of the model lies the fact_training table, surrounded by well-structured dimension tables that enrich the context of training activities.
+At the centre of the model lies the fact_training table, surrounded by well-structured dimension tables that enrich the context of training activities.

 ### Fact Table